swapUniba/ClayRS/docs/mkdocs/docs/recsys/introduction.md

 user_id,item_id,rating,timestamp
 ```

-As you can see the user id column, item id column and score column are the first three column and are already in
+As you can see the *user id column*, *item id column* and *score column* are the first three column and are already in
 sequential order, so no additional parameter is required to the `Ratings` class:

 ```python